chemfiles/chemfiles/doc/src/selections.rst

 - ``resid``: gives the atomic residue index.
 If an atom is not in a residue, this return -1;
-- ``[<property>]``: gives the value of the numeric property named `'property'` for the atom.
+- ``[<property>]``: gives the value of the numeric property named `'property'` for the atom or the residue.
 This will return 0 if the property is not set;

 But some properties apply to multiple atoms, and as such are only usable when selecting multiple atoms: